LeahKagure/alx-higher_level_programming/0x05-python-exceptions/README.md

 **7. Safe integer print with error message** - A function that prints an integer.
 **8. Safe function** - A function that executes a function safely.
 **9. ByteCode -> Python #4** - Write a Python function *def magic_calculation(a, b):* that does exactly the same as the provided Python bytecode.
+**10. CPython #2: PyFloatObject** - Create three C functions that print some basic info about Python lists, Python bytes and Python float objects.